-“Payment Date” shall mean, with respect to each Transaction, unless otherwise provided in the relevant Confirmation, the fifth (5th) Business Day after the Floating Price is determinable, provided that if the Payment Date is an Accelerated Termination Date or an Early Termination Date, as the case may be, the Payment Date with respect thereto shall be the date on which amounts are payable pursuant to Section 5, as applicable.“Performance Assurance” shall mean [(1)] one or more Letters of Credit issued [and (2) cash, United States Treasury securities, or other property as shall be satisfactory to the party for whose benefit such performance assurance is deposited, delivered] in accordance with the provisions of the Collateral Annex.“Reference Market-Makers” shall mean four (4) leading dealers in the relevant commodity swap or option market, consisting of two (2) dealers selected by each party in good faith from among dealers of the highest credit standing which satisfy all the criteria that such party applies generally at the time in deciding whether to offer or to make an extension of credit or to enter into transactions similar in nature to Transactions.
-“Relevant Jurisdiction” means, with respect to a party, the jurisdictions (a) in which the party is incorporated, organized, managed and controlled or considered to have its seat, (b) where an office through which the party is acting for purposes of the Agreement is located, (c) in which the party executes the Agreement, and (d) in relation to any payment, from or through which such payment is made.
+“Payment Date” shall mean, with respect to each Transaction, unless otherwise provided in the relevant Confirmation, the fifth (5th) Business Day after the Floating Price is determinable, provided that if the Payment Date is an Accelerated Termination Date or an Early Termination Date, as the case may be, the Payment Date with respect thereto shall be the date on which amounts are payable pursuant to Section 6 or Section 7, as applicable.

-“Replacement Transaction” shall mean such other Transaction, commencing on the Accelerated Termination Date which, if entered into by Party B or Party A, would have the effect of preserving the economic equivalent of the payment obligations and rights of the parties under a terminated Transaction.
+[“Put“ means an Option entitling Buyer to receive after exercise the Cash Settlement Amount on the applicable Payment Date(s) if the Strike Price exceeds the Floating Price.]

-“Swap” shall mean a Transaction in which the Floating Price Payer makes [is obliged to make] a cash payment to the Fixed Price Payer in respect of a Determination Period in which the Floating Amount exceeds the Fixed Amount, or a Transaction in which the Fixed Price Payer makes [is obliged to make] a cash payment to the Floating Price Payer in respect of a Determination Period in which the Fixed Amount exceeds the Floating Amount.
+“Swap” shall mean a Transaction in which the Floating Price Payer is obliged to make a cash payment to the Fixed Price Payer for those hours where the Floating Price exceeds the Fixed Price, or a Transaction in which the Fixed Price Payer is obliged to make a cash payment to the Floating Price Payer for those hours where the Fixed Price exceeds the Floating Price.

 “Swaption” means an Option to cause an Underlying Transaction to become effective.

-“Tax” shall mean any present or future tax, levy, impost, duty, charge, assessment or fee of any nature (including any increase in the rate thereof and any interest, penalties and additions thereto) that is imposed by any government or other taxing authority in respect of any payment made under the Agreement, other than a stamp, registration, documentation or similar tax.
+“Tax” shall mean any present or future tax, levy, impost, duty, charge, assessment or fee of any nature (including any increase in the rate thereof and any interest, penalties and additions thereto) that is imposed by any government or other taxing authority in respect of any payment made under this Agreement, other than a stamp, registration, documentation or similar tax.

-“Trading Day” means (a) in respect of a Transaction for which a Floating Price is a price announced or published by an exchange, a day that is a trading day on that exchange or (b) in respect of a Transaction for which a Floating Price is not a price announced or published by an exchange, a day in respect of which the relevant price source published the relevant price.
+“Trading Day” means (a) in respect of a Transaction for which a Floating Price is a price announced or published by an exchange (or would have been announced or published but for a Market Disruption Event), a day that is a trading day on that exchange or (b) in respect of a Transaction for which a Floating Price is not a price announced or published by an exchange, a day in respect of which the relevant price source published the relevant price.

 “Underlying Transaction” shall mean a Transaction, the terms of which are identified in the Confirmation, which Transaction will not become effective unless the right to cause that Transaction to become effective has been exercised in time or deemed to have been exercised.